krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 ### Installation steps
 (Nextion UI TFT is only available for US NSPanels only at this stage,
-_🔸EU version is available on request for testing_ - I don't have an EU model so need someone to confirm it works properly before it is uploaded for general access.)
+_🔸EU version 0.7 is in beta testing and available on request for those who want to join and help with feedback_.)

 <details>
   <summary>1️⃣ Fill and flash the ESPHome YAML template:</summary>